EcoExtreML/STEMMUS_SCOPE/CONTRIBUTING.md

 #### 3.2.
 Generating a new SSH key

-Open a Terminal and run the command below but replace `your_user_email` with your own GitHub email address:
+Open a terminal and run the command below but replace `your_user_email` with your own GitHub email address:

 ```ssh